English Ivy Removal

 Home > Projects > Tree Protection > English ivy

-Hands-on, Innovative Initiative to Urgently Remove English Ivy Threatening Thousands of Trees
+Innovative Initiatives to Urgently Remove English Ivy That’s Killing Thousands of Trees

 Thousands of mature healthy trees locally are threatened with premature death by English ivy and its variant Atlantic/Boston ivy.
 (For simplicity, we’ll only write “English ivy” below.)